A Tour of NTL: Obtaining and Installing NTL for Windows and other Platforms

 MAC OSX Users: since MAC OSX is essentially just a (rather funny) flavor of Unix, you will be much better served using the Unix distribution.

-Windows Users: you should consider using a Unix emulation environment like MinGW or Cygwin, instead of Microsoft development tools.
-Why?
+Windows Users: you should consider using a Unix emulation environment like Cygwin or MinGW, instead of Microsoft development tools.

 Obtaining and unpacking NTL.